RZajacc/Mars_Rover_2.0/README.md

 *This version is built vith Javascript+Typescript and styled with Bootstrap.
 Also page logic was restructured completely, unit tests with Vitest are added and in some basic form also Webpack*

-*If you want to check other version of the projects please check:*
+*If you would like to take a look also on previous versions of the project please check:*

 * **v1.0** built vith pure Javascript and styled with Bootstrap.
 Check [here](https://github.com/RZajacc/Mars_Rover_1.0)
 * **v3.0** built vith Javascript+Typescript and styled with CSS+SCSS.
 Apart from Unit tests I'm working on End-to-end testing with Cypress, and trying to extend the use of Webpack.
 Check [here](https://github.com/RZajacc/MarsRover_3.0)